YB-Yap/APUCarParkingSystem/README.md

 APU Car Parking System allows **admin**,
 - **DONE** To login and logout from the system.
-- *TBT* To check the availability of car parking areas.
+- *WIP* To check the availability of car parking areas.
 - To check all records.
 - To check all subscription.
 - To modify overall subscription capacity.